 I have long touted the benefits of cleaning with vinegar.
-Most of us know it’s a great cleaning product, and even though it makes us wrinkle our noses, it works so it’s hard to argue (and it’s super cheap).
-Put on your big person pants and get over that smell!
-(And if you really don’t love it, I’ve got a trick for how you can make vinegar smell better.
+Most of us know it’s a great cleaning product, and even though it makes us wrinkle our noses, it works!
+So, it’s hard to argue (and it’s super cheap).
+Put on your adulting pants and get over the smell—and if you really can’t handle it, I’ve got a trick for how you can make vinegar smell better.
 So, here are 7 ways you can sneak vinegar into your home and help clean and deodorize where you need it most.
 Quick note, I’m talking about plain 5% white vinegar here, nothing fancy!

 If you battle the stainless steel fingerprint army as much as I do, you’ll want to use vinegar as your new secret weapon.
-Mix one part vinegar and one part water in a clean spray bottle, spray it over your stainless steel and wipe greasy, soiled areas clean with a microfiber cloth.
+Mix one part vinegar and one part water in a clean spray bottle, spray it on your stainless steel and wipe greasy, soiled areas clean with a microfiber cloth.
 The vinegar is safe to use on the surface and removes grease, leaving a gorgeous sheen to your appliances (for now…).

 To soften fabric, fluff towels, get rid of odours and brighten colours, add a cup of vinegar where you’d normally add your fabric softener to your washing machine.
 While it sounds simple, sneaking vinegar into your laundry load makes a big difference!